Taking the Risk with Patterns

 For example, you could decide that you’d rather keep the furniture plain and decorate one wall with some interesting patterned wallpaper.
-But there are lots of sofas out there today that have some really great patterned fabrics.
-If you find one you really like, and think you’ll enjoy having in your home for the next five years, then perhaps that’s where to make your decorative statement.
+But there are lots of sofas out there today that have some great patterned fabrics.
+If you find one you like and think you’ll enjoy having in your home for the next five years, then perhaps that’s where to make your decorative statement.

 You need to consider what will wear best, things like sofas and chairs, or the walls and flooring.
 Most people would change their furniture more frequently than the carpet, so it makes sense to keep the carpets plain.
 And it’s quick and easy to repaint or repaper a wall, and less costly than changing the sofa suite, so you could choose to experiment with patterns on your walls.

-If you love patterns but don’t want to commit to something that might be difficult to live with in the future, then the best thing to do is to accessorise with patterns.
-Pick cushions or a rug with a bold colour and pattern and keep everything else fairly neutral.
+If you love patterns but don’t want to commit to something that might be difficult to live with in the future, then the best thing to do is to accessorize with patterns.
+Pick cushions or a rug with bold color and pattern and keep everything else fairly neutral.
 Or go wild with your curtains and see how you feel.
 If you don’t like them, it’s not such a big deal to change them compared to buying a whole new sofa suite.

 - Garden / Landscaping / Patio — 263

 - Appliance / Repair — 186